 Be a Top Student from Community College

-Since Harvard only admits a miniscule amount of transfer students, it is important for any community college student to make themselves stand out from the crowd.
+Since Harvard is very selective when selecting its transfers, it is important for any community college student to make themselves stand out from the crowd.

 Click to learn how to become a top student at community college >>

-Applicants from community college to Harvard should also show they are well-rounded individuals with diverse past experience.
+Community College applicants applying to Harvard should also show they are well-rounded individuals with diverse past experience.
 A great way to do this would be to have a range of verifiable involvement in extracurricular activities.
 Fortunately, community colleges are a great environment for meeting new people, joining clubs, and partaking in new experiences.
 By being a person who contributes to the social life of a community college campus, an applicant can show admissions counselors that he or she can bring that same energy to Harvard.
-In fact, extracurricular activity experiences can be an excellent resource to draw upon when writing your admissions essay to transfer from community college to Harvard, which is required on page 3 of the university’s standard application.
+In fact, extracurricular activity experiences can be an excellent topic to consider when writing your admissions essay to transfer from community college to Harvard, which is required on page 3 of the university’s standard application.

 Prove To Harvard You’re Worth It

 Retaking the SATs or ACT can also be an option worth pursuing.
-Unlike high school GPA, SATs can be changed.
+Unlike your high school GPA, your original SAT scores can be replaced with new and improved scores.
 A higher score from a retaken test can make an applicant all the more attractive to Harvard admissions counselors.
 This can really help applicants who did not achieve the best grades in high school, but who excelled in community college.
-Since an SAT score can be so important, it may be wise to attend SAT study classes or seek out private tutoring.
+Since an SAT score can be very important, it may be wise to attend SAT study classes or seek out private tutoring.